Neo-Celtic Christianity

 Neo-Celtic Christianity or Contemporary Celtic Christianity are terms used to describe a religious movement to re-assert or restore beliefs and practices that its adherents believe to have originated in Celtic Christianity.
 Celtic Christianity is a term originally applied to a variety of Christianity which evolved in the British Isles during the first millennium of the Christian era, and particularly during the first half of the first millennium.

+History

 The revivalist movement traces its origins to Jules Ferrette (Mar Julius) and Richard Williams Morgan (Mar Pelagius), who established the Ancient British Church in 1858.